 - Videos will be created for only failed test cases

-- No video will be created at all
+- No video will be created (default)

-- Remotely on your Ranorex agents
+- Record remotely on your Ranorex agents

-- And even in your CI pipeline
+- Record in your CI pipeline

 - Change the bitrate of videos